Skip the wait and schedule your ER reservation in under 2 minutes. Text ‘ER Now‘ to (818) 697-9798 to schedule.

 How does an mRNA vaccine work?

 The virus that causes COVID-19 is called SARS-CoV-2.
-All viruses like SARS-CoV-2, have a unique genetic code.
-Scientists took part of the virus’s code, called the messenger RNA (mRNA) which tells our cells to make copies of a specific part of a protein unique to the spikes on the surface of the virus that causes COVID-19.
+All viruses, like SARS-CoV-2, have a unique genetic code.
+Scientists extracted part of the virus’s code, known as messenger RNA (mRNA), which instructs our cells to produce copies of a specific protein component unique to the spikes on the surface of the virus that causes COVID-19.
 This protein fragment is what is injected into you.
-The messenger RNA enters the cell, but does not go into the nucleus of the cell where your own genetic material is kept.
-There is no mixing of the mRNA with your genes, and the mRNA itself is destroyed by the cell after the copies of spike protein are made.
-The immune system produces antibodies and activates T-cells, over the course of several days, to fight off what it thinks is an infection.
-If you are exposed to the virus in the future, your immune system will recognize those spike proteins and it will rapidly produce antibodies and deploy “memory T-cells” to destroy the virus.
+The messenger RNA enters the cell, but does not go into the nucleus of the cell, where your own genetic material is kept.
+There is no mixing of the mRNA with your genes, and the mRNA itself is destroyed by the cell after the copies of the spike protein are made.
+The immune system produces antibodies and activates T-cells over the course of several days to fight off what it perceives as an infection.
+If you are exposed to the virus in the future, your immune system will recognize those spike proteins, and it will rapidly produce antibodies and deploy “memory T-cells” to destroy the virus.
 (Source: MDHHS How mRNA vaccines work)

 Is the COVID-19 vaccine safe?

-The U.S. FDA granted Emergency Use Authorization (EUA) for the Pfizer-BioNTech and Moderna COVID-19 vaccines, which have been shown to be safe and effective determined by data from large clinical trials.
+The U.S. FDA granted Emergency Use Authorization (EUA) for the Pfizer-BioNTech and Moderna COVID-19 vaccines, which have been determined to be safe and effective based on data from large clinical trials.
 While vaccines are being developed as quickly as possible, routine processes and procedures remain in place to ensure the safety of any vaccine that is authorized for use.
 The CDC continues to monitor adverse events through safety monitoring systems.
-Click here for more information on the CDC and safety monitoring.
 (Source: CDC, Ensuring the Safety of Vaccines & Benefits of Getting Vaccinated)

 Will the vaccine give me COVID-19?